Daniel-Walbolt/vuelidify/README.md

 [Types](#types)
 [Examples](#examples)
 ---
-*A simple and lightweight Vue 3 model based validation library with strong type support.*
+*Vuelidify is a Vue 3 model-based validation library providing strong TypeScript support and seamless handling of asynchronous validators, making complex form logic easy.*

-This library was inspired by Vuelidate but seeks to solve some of its biggest problems.
+This library was inspired by Vuelidate and sought to solve some of its biggest problems.
 This library does NOT support Vue2, and does NOT support commonJS.
 Technology must move forward.

-**✨ Simple** because it does exactly what it needs to with no dependencies other than Vue.
+**✨ Powerful** because it handles complex validation scenarios cleanly and efficiently.

-**🪶 Lightweight** because the .mjs is <9KB (uncompressed), and ~3KB gzipped.
+**🪶 Lightweight** because the .mjs is <9KB (uncompressed), and ~3KB gzipped; no bloat or useless dependencies.

-**📝 Model based** refers to validation being done in the script tag on an object.
-This is an alternative to template based validation, which uses template components and attributes to validate an object.
+**📝 Model-based** refers to validation being done in your script alongside your data instead of in your templates.

-**💪 Strong types** makes setting up validation intuitive for developers.
-No more: "wait, how do I do that again?"
+**💪 Strong types** makes setup intuitive for developers.
+No more, "wait, how do I do that again?"

-Too many validation libraries for Vue lack good type support; which negatively impacts maintainability.
-Changes to models would not indicate that validation needs to be updated as well.
-This library was created to fix that problem.
+Too many validation libraries for Vue lack good type support, which makes maintaining codebases harder over time.
+When your data models change, there's often no clear signal that your validation needs updated as well.
+Vuelidify was built to solve this problem.

 ---